-When using drupal/coder to check my implementations against Drupal's coding standards, it falsely reports that the code fragment above is incorrect (i.e., two extra spaces are added in the begin of the second comment line).
+When using drupal/coder to check my implementations against Drupal's coding standards, it falsely reports that the code fragment above is incorrect (i.e., two extra spaces are added at the beginning of the second comment line).
 However, the

-@todo comment standard encourages these extra spaces, which allows text editors to correctly apply seperate syntax highlighting for (multi-line)
+@todo comment standard encourages these additional spaces, which allows text editors to correctly apply separate syntax highlighting for (multi-line)